 If there are circumstances that may prevent you from meeting the obligation of your Housing and Dining Agreement, you may appeal the agreement cancellation charges by completing a Request for Exception to Housing Agreement Form and submitting that form to the Housing Office no later than 30 days after the start of the semester following the semester in which cancellation fees would apply.

 When you apply for campus housing, you are agreeing to the terms of the Housing Contract.
 To cancel this Contract, you must complete a Cancellation Form on your UAA Housing Self-Service page.
 Cancellations are subject to charges as shown in Section One - Agreement Cancellation and Release Schedule.

 2018/2019 Academic Year

 - Section 1 - Agreement Cancellation and Release Schedule

 - The refund schedule below applies to the date the applicant submits the Cancellation Form.

-- If the student resides in student housing and cancels mid-semester, the refund schedule below applies to the date the student vacates student housing, regardless of when the Cancellation Form is submitted
+- If the student resides in student housing and cancels mid-semester or mid-year, the refund schedule below applies to the date the student vacates student housing, regardless of when the Cancellation Form is submitted

 2018/2019 Academic Year Agreement